10-second barrier: Automatic timing

 After the 1977 rule change, Jim Hines' nine-year-old 9.95 was the only recognised sub-10-second race.
 That year the barrier was broken again, when Silvio Leonard ran 9.98 seconds on 11 August 1977.
 Both of these marks were recorded at a high altitude, which aids performance due to lower air resistance.

-Carl Lewis was the first sprinter to break ten seconds at low altitude under electronic timing, with 9.97 seconds on 14 May 1983 at the Modesto Relays.
-Calvin Smith at altitude recorded a world record 9.93 seconds on 3 July 1983, in Colorado Springs, Colorado and became the first sprinter to run under ten seconds twice, in August that year.
+Carl Lewis was the first sprinter to break ten seconds at low altitude under electronic timing, with 9.97 seconds at the Modesto Relays on 14 May 1983.
+Calvin Smith recorded a world record of 9.93 seconds in Colorado Springs, Colorado on 3 July 1983, at altitude, and became the first sprinter to run under ten seconds twice, in August that year.
 In total, six sprinters legally broke the barrier during the 1980s.
-Another, Ben Johnson, had eclipsed both the 9.90 mark and 9.80 mark in 1987, respectively 1988 with 9.83 s and 9.79 s; however, both of these records were disqualified after he tested positive for, and later admitted to, using doping, namely steroids.
+Another, Ben Johnson, had eclipsed both the 9.90 mark in 1987 and the 9.80 mark in 1988, respectively with 9.83 seconds and 9.79 seconds; however, both of these records were rescinded after he tested positive for, and later admitted to, using doping, namely steroids.

-The 100 m final at the 1991 World Championships represented a new zenith in the event: six athletes ran under ten seconds in the same race, and winner Carl Lewis lowered the world record to 9.86 seconds.
+The 100 metres final at the 1991 World Championships represented a new zenith in the event: six athletes ran under ten seconds in the same race, and winner Carl Lewis lowered the world record to 9.86 seconds.
 In second place was Leroy Burrell who also broke the former world record, which had been his at 9.90 seconds.
 In third place, 0.01 seconds slower than the former world record, was Dennis Mitchell with a time of 9.91 seconds.
 In fourth place, breaking his own European record of 9.97 seconds, was Linford Christie with a time of 9.92 seconds.